david415/tor_partition_scanner/README.rst

 - time duration to failure
 - time duration to success

-Care is take to not make rapid sequential Tor circuit builds through the same relays.
+Care is taken to not make rapid sequential Tor circuit builds through the same relays.
 Said another way: we use the Fisher Yates shuffle algorithm to shuffle our circuit permutations.